Milford, Connecticut, United States of America: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you pick the right type.
-A lot of adapters available are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Be careful to pick the necessary kind.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount